caiettia/Thesis-Project/README.md

 # Models
 We can now look at the various models from our toolkit and apply each model to the real data set.
 From application, we will observe the MAE as well as the optimal hyperparameters having been identified through hyperparameter tuning methods outlined above.
-These values will be recorded in the table below.
+For sake of better understanding what methods we are working with in this project, I have included descriptions of each method from my previous work below.

 ## Linear Model
 For purposes of understanding how our regressors would perform against a baseline, a simple linear model is utilized.
 This model can be thought of trivially as a